 The preservation area is also home of the Caicaras, the native community of the region.
 Caicaras are today a sustainable community still keeping their own tradition and ancient skills.
 The community is nowadays facing danger of losing their land because of economic growth and interest and local and national organization are helping them keeping their land and way of life.
 They fish with their own nets and with harpoon to feed their families as well as being their main economic income.
 The traditional know-how of is one of the main intangible assets of Ilhabela.

 Nearest airport is Guarulhos International Airport in the city of Sao Pablo, Brasil.
-To get to the island you can share with other artists a car service or right from the airport there is a bus service passaromarron o litoralea (you can buy your ticket online to avoid delays www.passaromarron.com.br) to Sao Sebastiao.
+To get to the island you can share with other artists a private car service or right from the airport there is a bus service passaromarron o litoralea (you can buy your ticket online to avoid delays www.passaromarron.com.br) to Sao Sebastiao.
 Takes from 3 to 4 hours.
-The bus leaves you right in the port where you take the free “balsa” service that crosses you to the island of Ilhabela in 20 minutes.
-To get to the house you can get a bus or a private car service.
+The bus leaves you right in the port where you take the free “balsa” service that crosses you to the island of Ilhabela in 15 minutes.

 Casa Na Ilha

 Rua 3, 400 Siriuba 1, Ilhabela, CEP 11630-000, Brazil